WHERE IS YOUR TREASURE HERE OR THERE?

 My question for you: how far is the east from the west?

-Many years ago, I heard a retired airline pilot explain the difference.
 He began first explaining the difference between N S and E W. He explained that there is one very significant difference.
 He said when you fly north from Dallas you will reach the North Pole.
 As you continue over the North Pole, you are now going south.

 As you continue to travel south you come to the South Pole and if you continue over the South Pole, now you’re heading north to Dallas.

 By contrast, if I set my compass to go east, I will travel east.
 And as long as I do not change the compass I will continue going east.
-As long as my compass is set to go east, I will never be going west.

 The Bible says, “As far as the east is from the west so far has he removed our transgressions from us.”